testcontainers/workshop/step-10-migrating-from-docker-compose.md

 ./gradlew bootJar
 ```

-And we have Docker Compose file, that automatically builds this image and spins it up,
-together with all dependencies:
+Finally, we have a Docker Compose file, that automatically builds the app image and spins it up, together with all dependencies:

 ```yaml
 version: "2.4"